-I Students who have extreme hardships or verifiable extenuating circumstances may be assigned the I grade and given additional time to complete course work.
+- I Students who have extreme hardships or verifiable extenuating circumstances may be assigned the I grade and given additional time to complete course work.
 The student has four weeks in the next semester to complete the work.
-If the incomplete work is not completed by the fourth week as noted on the

-- academic calendar of the following semester, the \boldsymbol{I} grade converts to an $\boldsymbol{F}.$ - W Students who officially withdraw by the 10th week of the semester receive a W (see academic calendar for actual date each term).
+If the incomplete work is not completed by the fourth week as noted on the academic calendar of the following semester, the I grade converts to an F. - W Students who officially withdraw by the 10th week of the semester receive a W (see academic calendar for actual date each term).
 Hours attempted are included in total hours.
 This does not count in the grade point average. - TR Credits transferred in from another post-secondary institution are assigned the grade of TR on the transcript.
 Transferred credits are not counted in the grade point average. - AC Credits awarded through articulation with secondary schools are assigned the grade of AC.
-Credits are earned, but grade points are not calculated. - EX Course work which is exempted through examination or experiential learning is awarded a grade of EX.
+Credits are earned, but grade points are not calculated.

+- EXE Course work which is exempted through examination is awarded a grade of EXE.
+Credit is awarded, but grade points are not calculated. - EXP Course work which is exempted through experiential learning is awarded a grade of EXP.
 Credit is awarded, but grade points are not calculated. - AU Course work which is audited by a student is assigned a grade of AU.
 Credit is not awarded, and grade points are not calculated.